-Today we cross the Zambezi River by ferry driving to Livingstone on the Zambian side of the Victoria Falls (visa required).
-In Livingstone we spend the last night of our safari at a comfortable lodge.
+Today we cross to Victoria Falls (visa required), where we spend the last night of our safari at a comfortable lodge.

-In the afternoon you have time to visit the thunderous Victoria Falls, one of natural wonders of the world.
+In the afternoon you have time to visit the thunderous Victoria Falls, one of the natural wonders of the world.
 Witnessing Mosi-oa-Tunya, which translates as 'The Smoke that Thunders' is an unforgettable experience!
-You can also explore Livingstone, shop for curios and enjoy optional adventure activities that your guide will be happy to arrange for you.
+You can also explore Victoria Falls, shop for curios and enjoy optional adventure activities that your guide will be happy to arrange for you.

-On the last night dinner will be at your own expense at the safari lodge or a restuarant in Livingstone.
-The Budget Botswana, Namibia & Zambia Lodge Safari officially ends at 08h00 on Day 12 in Zambia.
+On the last night dinner will be at your own expense at the safari lodge or a restaurant in Vic Falls.
+The Budget Botswana, Namibia & Zimbabwe Lodge Safari officially ends at 08h00 on Day 12 in Zimbabwe.

-This Botswana Lodge Safari starts at 09h00 in Livingstone, Zambia, should you require assistance with pre-tour arrangements, such as accommodation and transfers from Victoria Falls (Zimbabwe) or Kasane (Botswana) contact African Budget Safaris.
+This Botswana Lodge Safari starts at 09h00 in Victoria Falls, Zimbabwe, should you require assistance with pre-tour arrangements, such as accommodation and transfers from Victoria Falls (Zimbabwe) or Kasane (Botswana) contact African Budget Safaris.

-We recommend an extra day or two after the wildlife safari in Livingstone at Victoria Falls in Zambia to participate in some of the amazing adventure activities available.
-Post-tour accommodation, activities and transfers to Livingstone airport or lodges, Victoria Falls airport or lodges or Kasane in Botswana, can be arranged with us at an additional cost.
+We recommend an extra day or two after the wildlife safari in Victoria Falls to participate in some of the amazing adventure activities available.
+Post-tour accommodation, activities and transfers to Victoria Falls airport or lodges or Kasane in Botswana, can be arranged with us at an additional cost.

 For assistance with pre-safari and post-safari accommodation and travel arrangements contact African Budget Safaris.